AnupM-UW/SayamiSim/README.md

 - Joystick and Servo are hooked up and functional
 - UI for the Simulator in Raspberry Pi (using Cairo and Gtk windowing) is completed
 - Data Recorder is completed
+- Although it was not in my plan to add tests, I added some unit tests as well where it could be safely added.
 - The sensor inputs to the joystick, ADC and Servo are working.
 All sensors and actuators working.
 In the github repo, the 'joystick', 'servo' are standalone programs that work with Raspberry Pi.
 This part was done standalone but merged to the main project.
 - I also uploaded the current version of the cairo code and ImageTransform folder.
 ImageTransform folder is my experiments to eventually do a perspective scale on the image.
 This is very much Work in Progress (WIP).
 Test.htm file is a sample output from ImageTransform.